Juniorbasck/Juniorbasck/README.md

 ##
 ### Welcome to my GitHub! 😁👋

-- 🔭 I'm a student of information systems in Federal University of São Paulo, currently i'm focused on developing my skills in programming.
-I am currently studying front-end with React, Vue.js, HTML, CSS.
+- 🔭 I'm a student of information systems in Federal University of São Paulo and I'm also an intern in RevOps at forSign, currently i'm focused on developing my skills in programming, studying front-end with React, Vue.js, HTML, CSS.

 ##